IBM-Cloud/idemix-issuer-verifier/README.md

 1. Search for "idemix" (without the quotes).
 1. Select the "idemix | issuer-verifier" project.
 1. To copy the Issuer project to your own new DevOps project:
-  1. Click FORK.
+  1. Click FORK PROJECT.
   1. Select a suitable name for your new DevOps Services project.
 Decide whether to make it public or private, or add features for Scrum development.
-  1. Check Deploy to Bluemix and select your Bluemix Organization and Bluemix Space.
-If you are advised that you require a Bluemix account, uncheck the Deploy to Bluemix option.
+  1. Check Make this a Bluemix Project and select your Bluemix Organization and Bluemix Space.
+If you are advised that you require a Bluemix account, uncheck the Make this a Bluemix Project option.
-  1. Click Save.
+  1. Click CREATE.
 You might be asked to enter a code that was sent to validate your email.
 In this case check your email and enter the code.
 After a short time you should be taken to the project you just created.
 It should contain a copy of the Identity Mixer Sample Application resources.
-  1. If you were not able to select the Deploy to Bluemix option:
+  1. If you were not able to select the Make this a Bluemix Project option:
        1. Ensure that you have an IBM Bluemix account and the capability to deploy applications to the IBM Bluemix environment.
-       1. Click MY STUFF.
+       1. Click MY PROJECTS.
        1. Click the project name you just created.
        1. Click the Settings 'cog' icon (Settings) at the top-right of the page.
        1. Click OPTIONS.
-       1. Check the Deploy to Bluemix option.
-Select the Bluemix Organization and Bluemix Space if possible.
+       1. Check the Make this a Bluemix Project option.
+Select the Region, Bluemix Organization and Bluemix Space if possible.
        1. Click SAVE.
 1. Click EDIT CODE.
 1. Edit the manifest.yml file.
 If you are experienced with editing this type of file, edit it as you see fit.
 Otherwise:
   1. Click manifest.yml to edit its contents.
   1. Change both the host and name parameters to the unique application name (without any quotes) you chose before you started and the service name to the name of the Identity Mixer service that you have added.
   1. Save the manifest.yml file by selecting File>Save from the menu.
 1. Edit the configuration files:
   1. Copy the content of the issuer JSON file into "public/js/issue_config.js" file.
+Save the issue_config.js file by selecting File>Save from the menu.
-  1. Save the issue_config.js file by selecting File>Save from the menu.
+  1. If you created your own specification, also in the file "public/js/issue_helper.js" on line 33, form the payload with the proper attribute values.
+Note that the order of the values needs to be the same as in the configuration JSON.
   1. Copy the content of the verifier JSON file into "public/js/presentation_config.js" file.
   1. Save the presentation_config.js file by selecting File>Save from the menu.
 1. Push your changes: